RavenWorks247/dns-traffic-replay/README.md

 |--------|-------------|
 | `dns_traffic_blueprint.py` | Export traffic patterns from Prometheus to a portable JSON blueprint.
 Also includes legacy replay functionality. |
 | `traffic_replay.py` | Replay traffic from a blueprint or directly from Prometheus.
 Includes DNS server test, query‑type distribution, and speed control. |

 ---

+## Traffic Alignment

+The replay engine maintains **day‑of‑week and time‑of‑day fidelity**.
+For each minute of the replay window, it selects the historical traffic pattern from the **same weekday and hour** (and closest minute) in the source data or blueprint.
+This ensures that Monday morning peaks are replayed on Monday mornings, weekend lows on weekends, and all characteristics are realistically reproduced relative to the start time.

+When `--replay-start` is specified, alignment is calculated against that start time; otherwise the current system time is used.

+---